drcmda/react-contextual/README.md

 Example: https://codesandbox.io/s/ko1nz4j2r

-## 2. Raw contexts of any kind
+## 2. Dealing with raw context providers of any kind

-You can also use the `context` HOC for any or several regular React context object(s).
-The context values will be mapped to the components regular props very similar to how Redux operates.
-This makes it easy to deal with multiple contexts which would cause nesting otherwise.
-You provide these contexts as you normally would, look into Reacts [latest RFC](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md) for more details.
+You can use contextuals `context` HOC to listen to one or multiple React context providers.
+Their values will be mapped to regular props, similar to how Redux operates.
+You provide context as you normally would, look into Reacts [latest RFC](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md) for more details.

 Make the consuming component a PureComponent and you get shallowEqual prop-checking for free, in other words, it only renders when the props you have mapped change.